 The severe threat imposed by COVID-19 demands coordinated, immediate, and comprehensive action, guided by both public health and safety considerations, including the conditions within correctional facilities that limit their ability to adequately prepare, respond, and operate in the event of a COVID-19 outbreak.
-Continuing to detain individuals without any modification in the face of the current crisis raises significant Eighth and Fourteenth Amendment concerns.
+Continuing to detain individuals without any consideration of their risk of infection, their health, or other appropriate alternatives to incarceration in the face of the current crisis raises significant Eighth and Fourteenth Amendment concerns.
 An incarcerated individual need not demonstrate with certainty that harm will befall him or her; the Constitution does not tolerate the exposure to environmental hazards that create even a significant risk of serious injury.
-See, e.g., Id. at 32-35.
+See, e.g., id. at 32-35.

-1.2 Respondents are obligated by statute to protect the life and health of those in DOC custody.
+1.2 The duty to protect the life and health of those in custody is not discretionary.